wbbg/aikw.py/INSTALL.md

 docker compose -f docker/nvidia-tailscale.yml up -d
 ```
 see the logs of the tailscale container with `docker logs ts-ollama`
-to see the URL you can use to add this container to your *tailnet*.
+to find the URL which you can use to add this container to your *tailnet*.
-Maybe disable key expiery for <hostname> in [Tailscale Machines](https://login.tailscale.com/admin/machines).
+Maybe  you want to disable key expiery for <hostname> in [Tailscale Machines](https://login.tailscale.com/admin/machines).

 - The ${AUTHORIZED_KEYS_FILE} is copied into the container.
 If it is not valid, there will be no SSH access,
 because password is forbidden for root.